decatur/gridchen/README.md

 Click any cell
 -> Selection is revoked

+Mouse-Wheel past the first row -> not possible

+Make a Click-Selection-Expand. -> The active cell should not change.

+Check trimming

+Edit Mode uses raw data

+Copy&Paste date must result in same value

+Grid looses focus -> no active cell, no selection

+Sorting does not change active cell nor selection

+Editing active cell when outside viewport is possible.
+The active cell must scroll into view.
+Clicking editor should move caret.
+Expanding selection (both mouse and keyboard) must not change active cell.
+In EDIT mode, Shift-Enter enters moves active cell up in ACTIVE mode.
+Escape must exist edit and input mode
+EDIT mode must show the **raw** data, not the formatted value.
+On load of the grid, no active cell or selection must show.
+Header must show sort direction, if any.
+Sort must toggle.
+Only one column must show sort direction.
+Bluring grid in EDIT mode must hide row menu, active cell and selection.
+Test all date converters

 ## Multiple Grids
 Check only one grid can have focused cell and selection.